-An absolute must-see is the Sydney Aquarium, one of the world's best aquariums.
-The aquarium is one of the most popular attractions at Darling Harbour, and is one of the biggest and most impressive in the world.
-More than 5,000 Australian fish are displayed in their natural habitats, along with Australian sharks, rays, platypus, seals, fairy penguins, crocodiles and much more.
+An absolute must-see is the Sydney Aquarium, one of the most popular attractions at Darling Harbour, and is one of the biggest and most impressive aquariums in the world.
+More than 5,000 Australian fish are displayed in their natural habitats, along with sharks, rays, platypus, seals, penguins, crocodiles and much more.
 Underwater walkways give visitors an authentic view of the unique aquatic environment.
-The Great Barrier Reef exhibit has live coral and many tropical fish, and visitors can take a glass-bottomed boat ride to see 10 dangerous sharks from up close.
+The Great Barrier Reef exhibit has live coral and many tropical fish, and visitors can take a glass-bottomed boat ride to see some dangerous sharks from up close.

 Also look out for the Powerhouse Museum and the National Maritime Museum.
-Children will go absolutely mad for the Powerhouse Museum, where all things scientific and abound and exhibits include those that will boggle the mind, and astound the senses.
-The Powerhouse Museum's newly opened museum storage and collection care facility affords visitors the opportunity to see attractions such as the Olympic torch carried by Cathy Freeman in the Sydney 2000 Olympic Games; Sydney's first tram or the wacky Standfield mouse-trap making machine.
+Children will go absolutely mad for the Powerhouse Museum, where all things scientific abound and exhibits include those that will boggle the mind, and astound the senses.
+The Powerhouse Museum's newly opened museum storage and collection care facility affords visitors the opportunity to see attractions such as the Olympic torch carried by Cathy Freeman in the Sydney 2000 Olympic Games, Sydney's first tram, or the wacky Standfield mouse-trap making machine.